Pope Francis’ body lies in state for 3 days of public viewing at St. Peter’s Basilica ahead of funeral

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Lauren Moorhouse, Christian Edwards, Sophie Tanno and Kathleen Magramo contributed reporting.
+CNN’s Lauren Moorhouse, Clara Schönthaler, Christian Edwards, Sophie Tanno and Kathleen Magramo contributed reporting.